keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 The Lifecycle Toolkit and its dependency are now installed and ready to use.

-## Install version 0.5.0 and below
+## Install version 0.5.0 and earlier

 You will need to install *cert-manager* first.
 Therefore, you can use: